EcoJulia/Diversity.jl/README.md

 * `norm_meta_beta()` : effective number of distinct subcommunities
 * `meta_gamma()` : metacommunity similarity-sensitive diversity

-#### Diversity.Phylogenetics
+#### Phylogenetics

-Phylogenetic diversity (described [here][leinster-cobbold-url]) is included in the Diversity.Phylogenetics submodule.
+Phylogenetic diversity (described [here][leinster-cobbold-url]) is automatically included in the Diversity module when the `Phylo` package is loaded.
 Documentation for these diversity measures can be found [here](http://richardreeve.github.io/Diversity.jl/latest/phylogenetics/).
 The phylogenetics code relies on the [Phylo][phylo-url] package to generate trees to incorporate into the diversity code, and the